onap/integration/docs/docs_vFW_CNF_CDS.rst

 UAT
 +++

+UAT is a nice concept where CDS CBA can be tested isolated after all external calls it makes are recorded.
+UAT framework in CDS has spy mode that enables such recording of requets.
+Recording is initiated with structured yaml file having all CDS requests and spy mode executes all those requests in given yaml file and procuding another yaml file where external requetsts and payloads are recorded.

+During this use case we had several problems with UAT testing and finally we where not able to get it fully working.
+UAT framework is not taking consideration that of subsequent CDS calls does have affects to external componenets like SDNC MDSAL (particularly the first resource-assignment call comING FROM sdnc stored resolved values to MDSAL and those are needed by subsequent calls by CBA model).

+It was possible to record CDS calls with UAT spy after successfull instantition when SDNC was alredy populated with resolved values are re-run of CDS model was able to fetch needed values.

 During testing of the use case **uat.yml** file was recorded according to `CDS UAT Testing`_ instructions.
-Generated uat.yml is stored within CBA package into **Tests** folder.
+Generated uat.yml could be stored (if usable) within CBA package into **Tests** folder.

 Recorded uat.yml is an example run with example values (the values we used when demo was run) and can be used later to test CBA model in isolation (unit test style).
-This is very useful when changes are made to CBA model and those changes are needed to be tested fast.
+This could be very useful when changes are made to CBA model and those changes are needed to be tested fast.
 With uat.yml file only CDS is needed as all external interfaces are mocked.
 However, note that mocking is possible for REST interfaces only (e.g. Netconf is not supported).

-Another benefit of uat.yml is that it documents the runtime functionality of the CBA.
+Another benefit of uat.yml is that it documents the runtime functionality of the CBA and that's the main benefit on this use case as the UAT test (verify) part was not really successful.

 To verify CBA with uat.yaml and CDS runtime do following: